 How to take the dog out on a walk?

 Before taking our dog out on a walk we need to choose the right collar and leash.
 Ideally, we want to use a flat collar, a martingale or an H shaped harness.
 For example, we should attach the leash on the harness, while the dog tag and the Kippy Evo GPS can be hung on the collar.

-Once our dog knows how to walk on a loose leash, we might want to tach them how to “heel”.
-This is an obedience exercise where the dog can be on or off leash and is walking perfectly next to their handler.
+Once our dog knows how to walk on a loose leash, we might want to teach them how to “heel”.
+This is an obedience exercise where the dog can be on or off-leash and is walking perfectly next to its handler.
 During heel, the front legs of the dog should be perfectly next to the legs of the handler.
 We should start this exercise by luring our dog next to us in this position, for example with a small treat.
-We can then teach heel literally one step at time, by rewarding our dog for each and every step that they make while in the right position.
-If our dog goes too fast or wonders off, we just need to call them and lure them back next to us, rewarding our friend after the first step.
+We can then teach heel literally one step at a time, by rewarding our dog for each and every step that they make while in the right position.
+If our dog goes too fast or wanders off, we just need to call them and lure them back next to us, rewarding our friend after the first step.

 Federica Pirrone, Mariangela Albertini, Patrizia Piotti researchers at UNIMI Veterinaria